MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 ### I have a dataset with DirectQuery or Composite connectivity mode, that uses variation or auto date/time tables

 **Cause**: Datasets that use DirectQuery or Composite connectivity mode and have variation or [auto date/time](/power-bi/transform-model/desktop-auto-date-time) tables aren't supported in deployment pipelines.
 **Solution**: If your deployment fails and you think it's because you have a dataset with a variation table, you can look for the [variations](/dotnet/api/microsoft.analysisservices.tabular.column.variations) property in your table's columns.
-You can use one of the methods listed below to edit your dataset so that it works in deployment pipelines.
+You can use one of the following methods to edit your dataset so that it works in deployment pipelines.

-* In your dataset, instead of using DirectQuery or Composite mode, use [import](/power-bi/connect-data/service-dataset-modes-understand#import-mode) mode.
+* Use [import](/power-bi/connect-data/service-dataset-modes-understand#import-mode) mode instead of *DirectQuery* or *Composite* mode in your dataset.

 * Remove the [auto date/time](/power-bi/transform-model/desktop-auto-date-time) tables from your dataset.
 If necessary, delete any remaining variations from all the columns in your tables.
 Deleting a variation may invalidate user authored measures, calculated columns and calculated tables.
 Use this method only if you understand how your dataset model works as it may result in data corruption in your visuals.